Einsteinish/Geodesics/README.md

 This term models the loss of orbital energy due to gravitational wave emission, causing the object to spiral inward.
 It’s based on the Peters 1964 approximation for a binary system, adapted here for a test particle orbiting a black hole.

 ### Derivation
-$M$ and a test particle), the power radiated by gravitational waves in the quadrupole formula is:
+For a binary system (mass $M$ and a test particle), the power radiated by gravitational waves in the quadrupole formula is:

 $$
   P = \frac{32}{5} \frac{G^4 M^2 m^2}{c^5 r^5} v^2,